robinhood-suite/robinhood4/rbh-sync/README.rst

     rbh:posix:/scratch
     rbh:lustre:/work
     rbh:mongo:scratch
+    rbh:s3:

 Optionnally, you can append a ``#``, followed by either:

 * a path (relative to the backend's root);
-* or an fsentry_'s ID enclosed in brackets ("[", "]"), or a FID if the backend manages entries of a Lustre filesystem.
+* or an fsentry_'s ID enclosed in brackets ("[", "]"), or a FID if the backend manages entries of a Lustre filesystem;
+* a bucket for the S3 plugin.

 This references a particular fsentry in a backend.